 But, do you have to peel tomatoes?

-No, in fact the skins are full of fiber and good-for-you anti-oxidants.
-Rustic and fresh tomato sauces and salsas are absolutely fine with unpeeled tomatoes.
+No, the skins are full of fiber and good-for-you anti-oxidants.
+Rustic and fresh tomato sauces and salsas, even Gazpachos, are absolutely fine with unpeeled tomatoes.
 And slow roasted tomatoes hold together better with the skins.

 - Here’s the tomato peeling hack: Using a serrated knife, gently make a shallow “X” into the bottom (not the stem end) of each whole tomato, just through the skin.
 This will help release the skin in the hot water.